Bicycle Single Tracking/Mt Biking

 October 2017 I went Single Tracking in Castlewood State Park with my oldest son Tony, youngest son, Jesse, and grandson, Eli.
 I hope I did not slow them down too much, because MAN!
 THEY CAN SHRED!
 They were Hoppin' Rocks (JUMPING HIGH!)
 Mastering HILLS!
 And cornering like mad!
 Oh it was fun!
 Now I want a bicycle with Full Suspension!

-BUILDING OUR OWN SINGLE TRACK TRAILS OUT HERE ON THE PRAIRIE
+BUILDING OUR OWN SINGLE TRACK TRAILS ON OUR SOUTH DAKOTA PROPERTY

-I have to say, I am now shopping for a Mt.
-Bike....and Deron and I are looking at building trails here on our property.
+As soon as we got home from riding with the kids in Castlewood, we started shipping for my Mountain Bike and Deron and I started building trails on our South Dakota property.
 Here are some photos of our walk out to look at the trail to use that our horses and goats put in.
 You can see that our ATV went straight up that very steep hill, we will be cutting into it on a slant with our bicycle.

 With the just over 1 mile we walked, plus if we go up our driveway (and it is steep too 1/4 mile long), around our Ski/Snowshoe trail, that will put us at about 2 miles with the Lollypop trail we scouted.
 That should get us going.
 Since it is Gumbo Soil...wear us out.